Dual-domain Multi-path Self-supervised Diffusion Model for Accelerated MRI Reconstruction: Methods

 We collected two public MRI datasets to evaluate the performance of our proposed method.
 The first dataset is the fastMRI brain dataset\cite{fastmri_dataset}, which comprises data from 180 subjects.
 It was partitioned into training, validation, and testing sets with 120, 10, and 50 subjects, respectively.
 During training, slices from all subjects were randomly shuffled and fed into the model as individual 2D samples.
 This ensures that our method is exposed to diverse anatomical variations across different slices, thereby enhancing its robustness for single-slice reconstruction.
 For each subject, it encompasses T1-, T2-, and FLAIR-weighted acquisitions.
 To mitigate computational complexity, we employed the Generalized Coil Compression (GCC) technique to reduce the number of coils from the original dataset to five, consistent with previous works \cite{zhang2013coil}.
 The image resolution is $512 \times 512$.
 The second dataset, IXI\cite{ixi_dataset}, is a simulated single-coil brain MRI dataset, which includes 30 subjects for training, 5 for validation, and 15 for testing.
 Similar here, each subject contains T1-, T2-, and PD-weighted acquisitions.
 The image resolution is $256 \times 256$.
 To simulate the clinical scenario of accelerated MRI, we retrospectively under-sampled the acquisitions using variable-density masks.
 These masks were generated based on a 2D Gaussian distribution, with variance adjusted to achieve acceleration rates of $R = [4, 8]$, reflecting the undersampling factors used in our experiments.

 We implemented our method in Tensorflow and performed experiments using an NVIDIA GeForce RTX 4090 GPU.
 We train all models with a batch size of 1 for 500k training steps.
 The Adam solver was used to optimize our models with $lr=1 \times 10^{-5}$, $\beta_1 = 0.9$, and $\beta_2 = 0.999$.
+1000 forward steps are used for the diffusion model.